intersystems-community/PythonGateway/DataTransfer.md

 - `type` - `list` or Pandas `dataframe`
 - `start` - initial global key.
 Must be integer.
 - `end` - final global key.
 Must be integer.
 - `mask` - string, mask for global values.
-Must equal in length to the greatest number of global value fields.
-If you want to skip elements at the end (anywhere, really) just fill mask with `-`.
+Mask may be shorter than the number of global value fields (in this case fields at the end would be skipped).
 How to format mask:
   -   `+` use field as is
   -   `-` skip field
   -   `b` - boolean (0 - False, anything else - True)